-Bangladesh has many tribal people, majority of whom live in the Chittagong hill tracts area.
-Life of the tribal people is extremely fascinating.
-Majority of them are Buddhists, and rest are Hindus, Christians, and Animists.
-Despite the bondage of religion, elements of primitiveness are strongly displayed in their rites, rituals and everyday life.
+Bangladesh has many tribal people, the majority of whom live in the Chittagong hill tracts area.
+The life of the tribal people is extremely fascinating.
+The majority of them are Buddhists, and rest are Hindus, Christians, and Animists.
+Despite the bondage of religion, elements of primitiveness are strongly displayed in their rites, rituals, and everyday life.
 The tribal families are matriarchal.
-The women-folk are more hard-working than the males and they are the main productive force.
+The women-folk are more hard-working than males and they are the main productive force.

-The Chakma language belongs to the Indo-European family of languages and has close links with Pali, Assamese and Bengali.
+The Chakma language belongs to the Indo-European family of languages and has close links with Pali, Assamese, and Bengali.
 The Chakma have their own script in which their ancient religious literature is preserved in palm leaves.
 The script has similarities with Mon Khmer and Burmese.
-Although many elderly Chakma still sign their names in the Chakma script, most Chakma youths no longer use the script.
-At school Chakma children study in Bengali and English.
-The Chakma have perhaps proved to be the most adaptive and innovative of all the indigenous people of Bangladesh.
-By nature, most Chakma are down-to-earth and socially shy, but nevertheless romantic, although they will seldom admit it.
+Although many elderly Chakma still signs their names in the Chakma script, most Chakma youths no longer use the script.
+At school, Chakma children study in Bengali and English.
+The Chakma has perhaps proved to be the most adaptive and innovative of all the indigenous people of Bangladesh.
+By nature, most Chakma is down-to-earth and socially shy, but nevertheless romantic, although they will seldom admit it.

 The head of Chakma society is the Chakma Chief who is descended from the general who led the resistance movement against the British East India Company’s forces in the 1770s.
 The Chakma have been followers of Gautama Buddha for centuries, but the Chakma brand of Buddhism always had room for indigenous gods and spirits, including some from the Hindu pantheon.
 Today, the Chakma are almost 100% Theravada Buddhist.

 Among the Marma, there are both swidden agriculturists and sedentary rice farmers.
-Many Marma are traders, service-people and professionals such as doctors, engineers, etc. Of the indigenous peoples of Bangladesh, the Marma usually make the best traders although the Chakma are also trying hard to become retail traders.
+Many Marma is traders, service-people and professionals such as doctors, engineers, etc. Of the indigenous peoples of Bangladesh, Marma usually makes the best traders although the Chakma are also trying hard to become retail traders.

 The Tanchangya are traditionally Buddhist.
-Despite the fact that the Tanchangya are known traditionally to be swidden farmers, they were in fact one of the first of the CHT people to take up wet-rice cultivation by the plough in lieu of swidden cultivation.
-Today there are many Tanchangya graduates, both men and women, holding private and government jobs.
+Despite the fact that the Tanchangya are known traditionally to be swidden farmers, they were, in fact, one of the first of the CHT people to take up wet-rice cultivation by the plow in lieu of swidden cultivation.
+Today there are many Tanchangya graduates, both men, and women, holding private and government jobs.

 The Tanchangya are known to be very romantic and artistic.
 It is said that in many cases the Tanchangya groom is younger than the bride.
 This was common until about a few decades ago.
 The Tanchangya are very musical.
 Love and romance are therefore never far away.
 Traditionally attired Tanchangya women will always wear her turban, which Chakma women used until a generation or two ago.
 The pattern on the border or her homespun skirt will usually be far more intricate than the Chakma skirt.

-The Khumis maintain that in their Khumi language Kha means man and mi means best race.
-They are therefore “Khumis” i.e. the best human race.
-Others tells us that in the Arakanese language “Khe” means “dog” and “mi” is race.
-The Khumis therefore are the dog race.
+The Khumis maintain that in their Khumi language Kha means man and mi means the best race.
+They are, therefore “Khumis” i.e. the best human race.
+Others tell us that in the Arakanese language “Khe” means “dog” and “mi” is race.
+The Khumis, therefore, is the dog race.
 Dog is a favorite item of food of Khumis, so they might have derived this name from this.
-According to their oral tradition human kind owes its creation to a dog.
+According to their oral tradition humankind owes its creation to a dog.
 Dog was the first creation, and it had saved humans from total annihilation, they accordingly pay homage to it.

 The Khumis came to the hills of Chittagong from the hills of Arakan and Akyab in the seventeenth century.
 They live on the ridges of hills and build their houses on tree-tops.
 Their villages are surrounded by bamboo walls.
 They were a ferocious race who was mostly engaged in warfare.
 They are renowned for their loyalty to their chiefs.
 They owed their allegiance to the Marma Bohmang chief and paid a yearly tribute to him through their village headman.
 They take the oath of loyalty by touching the blood of a goat, which they’ve killed with a sharp weapon; they vow that a similar fate would befall them if they break the oath of loyalty.